joshi-aparna/blog/content/blog/azure_webjob/index.md

 ![Folder View](https://github.com/user-attachments/assets/479f2f4b-542b-41aa-ad53-1528d52d478b)

 ### Write code for webjob
 Follow the official document to write the code for the webjob using the [WebJobs SDK](https://learn.microsoft.com/en-us/azure/app-service/webjobs-sdk-get-started).
+Additionally, add a Nuget reference to Microsoft.Extensions.Logging.Console for console logging in your webjob.

 Link to an example Program.cs:
 Link to an example Function.cs: